-Pollution Sensitivity: It is important to know that this plant, while growing, is sensitive to absorbing sulfur dioxide air pollution, especially sulfur dioxide, a by-product from combustion of petroleum and coal.
+Pollution Sensitivity: It is important to know that this plant, while growing, is sensitive to absorbing air pollution, especially sulfur dioxide, a by-product from combustion of petroleum and coal.
 The Usnea harvested for this tincture is from a pristine area at an altitude of 4,000 feet, isolated from sulfur dioxide pollution.

 Some of the Constituents: Usnic acid, mucilage

 [tab name="Use / Dosage"]